microsoft/MLOpsPython/docs/getting_started.md

 1. Artifact is now added for retraining trigger pipeline, hit the **save** button on top right and then click **ok**.

-1. To trigger this pipeline every time build pipeline executes, click on the lighting sign to enable the **Continous Deployment Trigger**, click Save.
+1. To trigger this pipeline every time build pipeline executes, click on the lighting sign to enable the **Continous Deployment Trigger**, click **Save**.
     ![release retraining artifact](./images/release-retrainingtrigger1.png)

 2. If you want to run this pipeline on a schedule, you can set one by clicking on **Schedule set** in Artifacts section.